Kotlin/KEEP/proposals/var-capture-in-escaping-lambdas.md

 }
 ```

-As shown in the example, in C++ same syntax provides the same behavior for capturing and parameter passing.
+As shown in the example, in C++ same syntax provides the same behavior for variable capturing and argument passing.

 #### Kotlin

-As we can see, in languages above default ways of passing variables in anonymous function and in named function are similar.
+As we can see, in languages above default ways of variable capturing in anonymous functions and argument passing in regular function calls are similar.

 But in Kotlin, we encounter inconsistency.
-In a regular call in Kotlin, the callee receives the value computed at the call site (**pass by sharing**).
-Developers often carry that intuition into deferred execution and expect `launch { use(x) }` to mean "run use later with the value of x that existed here."
-But anonymous functions capture variables **by reference**, so later reassignments remain visible when the lambda eventually runs.
+In a regular function call in Kotlin, the callee receives the value computed at the call site (**pass by sharing**).
+Developers often carry that argument-passing intuition into deferred execution and expect `launch { use(x) }` to mean "run use later with the value of x that existed here."
+But lambdas capture variables **by reference**, so later reassignments remain visible when the lambda eventually runs.

-Also, there is only one way to pass variables into anonymous functions the same way they are passed to named functions: create a new `val` and copy the value into it.
+Also, there is only one way to get argument-passing-like behavior in a lambda: create a new `val` and copy the value into it.

 This leads to the following conclusion.
 The mismatch in Kotlin and the absence of familiar syntax for capturing variables **by sharing** is a big part of confusion.